roebel/pysndfile/README.md

 ### Version_1.4.5 (2024-10-10)

  * Fix: Avoid crash when length of sound file is ==0 (thanks to Frederic Cornu)
+ * Fix: Makefile rule for check command, did not find the "tests" directory on all OS.

 ### Version_1.4.4 (2022-03-11)

  * Fix for win32: improved error handling for PyUnicode_AsWideCharString (thanks to Andrey Bienkowski)